GatoGraphQL/GatoGraphQL/README.md

 Among others, PoP is suitable for the following use cases:

-### 👉🏽 As a drop-in replacement for GraphQL and REST
+### 👉🏽 As a replacement for GraphQL and REST

-PoP can combine the best of both GraphQL and REST: no under or over-fetching or data while supporting server-side cache and not being open to DoS attacks.
-And because its response is compatible with both of these APIs, it can conveniently replace them on the application with minimal effort.
+The [PoP API](https://github.com/getpop/api) can combine the best of both GraphQL and REST in a single API: no under or over-fetching or data while supporting server-side cache and not being open to DoS attacks.
+API extensions [PoP GraphQL API](https://github.com/getpop/api-graphql) and [PoP REST API](https://github.com/getpop/api-rest) change the shape of the API's response to that produced by GraphQL and REST respectively, so they are compatible with these APIs.

 ### 👉🏽 As an API to fetch data, or execute any type of operation